Frequently Asked Questions

 How can I learn about Group Health Cooperative’s history?

 Where can I find information about Kaiser Permanente?

 Are contributions made to Group Health Foundation tax deductible?

 The 501(c)(3) arm of Group Health Foundation remains a separate organization as a subsidiary of the larger foundation.
 As a 501(c)(3) nonprofit organization, all donations to Group Health Foundation are tax deductible, as allowable by law.
 If you would like to make a contribution to Group Health Foundation, please contact us at (206) 788-8900 or firstname.lastname@example.org.
 (Group Health Foundation no longer accepts contributions on behalf of Kaiser Permanente Washington or Kaiser Permanente Washington Health Research Institute.)

 What if I have left a gift for Group Health in my will or directed my gift to a specific program?

 Thank you for remembering us.
 If you have made a planned gift to Group Health Foundation, you shouldn’t need to make any changes to your will.
 To be certain that your intention is clear, your will should state that you are giving to ‘Group Health Foundation’ and include our tax ID number: 91-1246278.

 Are there other organizations like Group Health Foundation?

-There are similar (though certainly not identical) foundations across the country that have comparable structures and aspirations to Group Health Foundation.
-Here are a few examples of organizations with some similarities:
+There are foundations across the country that have structures and aspirations that are similar to Group Health Foundation.
+Here are a few examples: